aZholtikov/zh_network/README.md

 ## Arduino library

-1. For using zh_network component on Arduino download and copy (with extract) zh_network.zip file to your folder for Arduilo librarys.
+1. For using zh_network component on Arduino download and copy (with extract) zh_network.zip file to your folder for Arduino libraries.
 See README.md in this folder for using example.
 2. Please pay attention - library tested on VSCode + PlatformIO.
 Not on Arduino IDE.

 ## Dependencies